typedb/typedb-docs/09-query/04-delete-query.md

 ## Summary
 The `delete` query preceded by a `match` clause is used to delete one or more data instances from the knowledge graph.

-Next, we will learn how to [update data](/docs/query/updating-data) in a Grakn knowledge graph.
+Next, we learn how to [update data](/docs/query/updating-data) in a Grakn knowledge graph.